Anish144/Anish144.github.io/_pages/about.md

 Research
 ======
-My research interests mainly lie in causality, Bayesian machine learning and deep learning.
+My research interests mainly lie in building robust systems using concepts from causality, Bayesian machine learning and deep learning.

 I'm particularly excited about using principles from Bayesian model selection to make discovering causal relations more flexible.
 Early work on this was accepted at Neurips 2022 "Causal ML for Impact" workshop.
 This could guide methods for areas such as causal representation learning where flexibility in learning represenatations is particularly important.
-Of course, this will require good estimates for Marginal Likelihoods in deep models, which is another area of research I am excited about.